 A lesson in reuse

 However, soon after winning the bid we learned it would be impossible to dismantle anything from the existing centre as the building needed to remain fully operational until the move.
-The commissioner suggested we might use remains of theatre stage sets stored in the centre and advised to contact the developer who owned empty buildings around the centre also awaiting demolition.
+The commissioner suggested we could use theatre stage set remains stored in the centre and advised to contact the developer who owned empty buildings around the centre also awaiting demolition.
 After painstakingly convincing the developer of our good intentions and our ability to bring this project to a good end, we started an inventory of the available materials in the surrounding buildings.
 These consisted of a huge garage, several residential buildings, a pharmacy, and a bank building.
-Meanwhile we were also informed that the in-house technical crew would not be able to build the design for lack of time, so we prepared a public tender for a private contractor to place the materials that would be dismantled by the commissioner's crew.
+Meanwhile, we were also informed that the in-house technical crew would not be able to build the design for lack of time, so we prepared a public tender for a private contractor to place the materials that would be dismantled by the commissioner's crew.

 Consequently, the project was executed using primarily plasterboard and white paint.
-As a tribute to the initial intentions, we purchased all interior doors and windows on the second hand market.
+As a tribute to the initial intentions, we purchased all interior doors and windows on the second-hand market.

 The ceiling had been placed by the building's owner prior to the rental of the space.
-The contract stipulated the spaces were to be returned in same condition at the end of the lease, so we decided to keep the ceiling in place.
+The contract stipulated the spaces were to be returned in the same condition at the end of the lease, so we decided to keep the ceiling in place.

 Designed and realised by